 3 hours--Prereq.: 2402 and admission to Teacher Education.
 Comprehensive study of mental retardation including the history, classification systems, etiologies and syndromes, theoretical approaches to and educational programs for children with mental retardation.

-EDUC 4912 Special Education Practicum and Procedures (Area named in title listing)
+EDUC 4912 Special Education Practicum and Procedures (Area

 2 hours--Prereq.: Six hours of Education Methods courses or departmental approval.
 Campus seminars and supervised education field experiences with exceptional children in the classroom or therapeutic setting.